thewca/wca-regulations/wca-regulations_2012.md

 - B5) Stopping the solve:
   - B5a) When using the Stackmat, the competitor stops the attempt by releasing the puzzle and then stopping the timer.
   - B5b) When using a stopwatch, the competitor ends the attempt by placing the puzzle back onto the surface and notifying the judge that he is stopping the attempt.
 At that moment, the judge stops the timer.
-  - B5c) The competitor may remove the blindfold before he stops the timer.
-He must not apply any moves to the puzzle after the blindfold is removed.
+  - B5c) If he is not touching the puzzle, the competitor may remove the blindfold before he stops the timer.
+He must not touch the puzzle until the end of the attempt.
 Penalty: disqualification of the attempt (DNF).

 ## Article C: One-Handed Solving